Yoyodyne-IT/yoyodyne-it.github.io/about.markdown

 permalink: /about/
 ---

-Yoyodyne IT writes opensource software.
+Yoyodyne IT does opensource software, and John is here to help.